mark-gladding/weatherstation/README.md

   * Settings are safe to make public and can be stored in a git repository.
 Settings include things such as the sensor's name, how often readings are taken, whether it should deep sleep between readings, etc.
   * Secrets should be kept private and never stored in a git repository.
 Secrets include things such as your WiFi SSID and password, AWS access keys and Google API key.

 Settings are stored in [settings.py](settings.py) and secrets are stored in `secrets.py`.
 You will note that there is no `secrets.py` checked into this repository.
 Instead there is a [secrets_template.py](secrets_template.py) which contains blank entries for each secret setting you will need.
 If you want to use this code, once you've cloned the repository, you will need to copy `secrets_template.py` to a local `secrets.py` file and fill in your own data.
-Do not check in `secrets.py` to your own repository.
+Do not check in `secrets.py` into your own repository.
 I've added `secrets.py` to the `.gitignore` but you will still need to be careful.

 ### Common Settings and Sensor-specific Settings